feaselkl/RSQLDeveloper/PITCHME.md

 R provides several advantages as a data analysis Domain Specific Language (DSL):

 * R has a large number of built-in functions for performing operations, including aggregates, statistical analysis, and graphing and plotting.
-* The R ecosystem is vast.
-With CRAN (CPAN or NuGet for R), thousands of open-source packages are available to help you solve common data cleansing, data analysis, and plotting problems.
+* The R ecosystem is vast, with over 12K packages in CRAN.
-* R language constructs make set-based analysis and operation easy, improving performance and reducing the transition period for SQL Server developers.
+* R language constructs make set-based analysis and operation easy.

 R helps you go well beyond simple Excel analysis and pivot tables.